Conrad Burns: 2000

 Burns faced an unexpectedly difficult reelection campaign in 2000.
 In February 1999, he announced that he would break his 1988 promise to hold office for only two terms, saying, "Circumstances have changed, and I have rethought my position."
 Later that same month, while giving a speech about American dependence on foreign oil to the Montana Equipment Dealers Association, he referred to Arabs as "ragheads."
 Burns soon apologized, saying that he "became too emotionally involved" during the speech.

 The Democratic nominee was Brian Schweitzer, a rancher from Whitefish, Montana.
 While Burns attempted to link Schweitzer with presidential candidate Al Gore, whom Schweitzer had never met, Schweitzer "effectively portrayed himself as nonpolitical."
 Schweitzer challenged Burns primarily on the issue of prescription drugs, organizing busloads of senior citizens to take trips to Canada and Mexico for cheaper medicine.
 Burns charged that Schweitzer favored "Canadian-style government controls" and claimed that senior citizens went to doctors to have "somebody to visit with.
 There's nothing wrong with them."
 Burns also faced trouble regarding deaths from asbestos in Libby, Montana.
 While he initially supported a bill to limit compensation in such cases, he withdrew his support for the bill under public criticism and added $11.5 million for the town to an appropriations bill.

-Burns spent twice as much money as Schweitzer on the election and defeated him by only a slim margin, 51-47 percent, while the state voted 58-33 percent for Republican presidential nominee George W. Bush.
+Burns spent twice as much money as Schweitzer on the election and defeated him by only 13,652 votes, while the state voted for Republican presidential nominee George W. Bush by 103,052 votes.
 Schweitzer was elected Governor of Montana in 2004.

 In December 2003, Burns and Senator Ron Wyden, an Oregon Democrat, were pleased that their legislation to combat spam, the CAN-SPAM Act, had been signed into law.
 Burns said, "Senator Wyden and I have worked during this time to come up with common-sense legislation to deal with spam and I think we've been successful."
 But in April 2005 anti-spam organization Spamhaus indicated that they were far from satisfied that the problem of spam coming from the U.S. had been addressed.
 Spamhaus head Steve Linford said, "Until America makes changes, everyone will still be plastered with spam."

 In mid-2006, Burns told the Associated Press, which was doing an article on Congressional caucuses, that he had joined the Sweetener Caucus at the behest of sugar beet growers in his state.
 "I don't think I've ever attended," Burns said of caucus meetings.
 "I do what my growers tell me.
 I know we grow a lot of sugar beets in Montana."